vjovanov/actormig/actor-migration.md

 One of fundamental differences between Scala and Akka actors is exhaustivity of `react`/`receive` methods.
 In Scala it is possible to write non-exhaustive partial funtctions.
 Also it is possbile to nest `react` methods to the arbitrary level of depth for the purpose of serving just one message and then returning to the previous behavior.
 Also in Scala Actors linking working in bidirectional way while in Akka it is implemented unidirectionally.

-Although we provide a migration solution for almost every use case there are still cases that will require more change.
+Although we provide a migration solution for almost every use case there are still some cases that will require more change.
 In the following list there are cases that are not straight forward to migrate with brief explanation.
 Compare the list with your code so it is easier to decide wheather to stay with Scala Actors or migrate to Akka.

-1. Nested `react` without the loop.

-2. Relying on bidirectional linking

-3. Usage of `restart` method on actors
+1. Using `react` method that is nested inside other `react` methods.
+In this case the partial function needs to be expanded with additional constructs that will bring it closer to Akka model.

+2. Using `link` method an relying on the fact that it is bidirectional.

+3. Usage of `restart` method.
+Akka uses restart policy for actors by default so it is desired to have restart behavior, however smooth migration with this guide is not possible.

-4. Usage of methods `getState`
+4. Usage of methods `getState`.
+Akka actors do not have explicit state so this functionality will have to be completely changed.

 In case you decide to stay with Scala actors the following changes need to be done to your build scripts and code base.
 1. If you are using SBT as your build tool add the following dependency to your project TODO.
 In case you are using ant or custom build tools download the appropriate Scala jar from Scalax and modify your build to include it in the class path.
 2. To enable coexistence of Scalax actors and Scala we have changed package names to TODO.
 You will have to go through your code and replace all import packages from `scala.actors` to scalax.actors`.

 Remaining of this document is dedicated to migration from Scala Actors to Akka.
 In case you decided to stay with Scala Actors there is no need to read further.

-TODO Talk about linking/fault handling
-#### Linking and Unlinking
-* Conversion to death watch and DeathPact from Akka

-#### Fault Handling
-In Scala Actors actor local fault handling was done using the method.

 ## Migration Overview